-&lt;sup>1 For instance, even if Naga tribals are attacking Kuki tribals in Northeast India and killing unarmed civilians from the other group, the violence against civilians carried out by the Naga rebel group NSCN - K will be coded as one-sided violence.
+1 For instance, even if Naga tribals are attacking Kuki tribals in Northeast India and killing unarmed civilians from the other group, the violence against civilians carried out by the Naga rebel group NSCN - K will be coded as one-sided violence.

 Organizational level 2 (informally organized groups): Groups composed of supporters and affiliates to political parties and candidates.
 These are commonly not groups that are permanently organized for combat, but who at times use their organizational structures for such purposes.
-This level of organization captures fighting between political parties/candidates and lethal electoral violence.
+In addition to supporters of political parties and candidates, included in this category is also fighting between groups composed of supporters of other organizations such as the supporters of al-Ahly football team fighting against the supporters of al-Masry football team in Egypt 2012.